guibson91/facilita/README.md

 # Facilita

-Facilita is a system created in **Ionic 4 and Firebase** (developer@nanocode.com.br) aimed at improving the customer service, delivery, relationship, and financial services of establishments that use a menu to offer their products.
+Facilita is a system created in **Ionic 4, Angular and Firebase** (developer@nanocode.com.br) aimed at improving the customer service, delivery, relationship, and financial services of establishments that use a menu to offer their products.

 ## OneSignal